leaflabs/libmaple/docs/source/compatibility.rst

   peripheral internally using low level configuration, but we haven't looked in to it.

-* **No External Voltage Reference**: The Arduino has an Aref pin which allows the use of an external ADC voltage reference; the Maple has an extra GPIO pin (14) with PWM capability in this spot, and does not allow an external voltage reference to be configured.
+* **No External Voltage Reference**: The Arduino has an AREF pin which allows the use of an external ADC voltage reference; the Maple has an extra GPIO pin (D14) with PWM capability in this spot, and does not allow an external voltage reference to be configured.

 * **EEPROM**: the Maple does not have any internal EEPROM.
 This